DrSnyder86/ls_trucking/README.md

 **Default receiver key:** `F2`
 **Default dispatch key:** `F3`

-Los Santos Freight Co.
-Trucking is a full freight career resource for FiveM.
-It includes company freight contracts, private contractor progression, garage vehicles, owned contractor fleets, active route receiver tools, trailer hauling, route history, random delivery events, local photo assets, optional streamed LSFC vehicle/trailer liveries, and an LSFC service bay for repairs, upgrades, appearance work, and staged turbo tuning.
+Los Santos Freight Co. is a full delivery career resource for FiveM offering package delivery, crate delivery and trailer deliveries.
+It aims to fit the needs of both the casual player and long term players with the use of rank progression and reputation.
+Work your way up the ladder to unlock vehicles, contract types, higher payouts and contractor access.
+It features company contracts, private contractor licensing/progression, garage vehicles, owned contractor fleets, active route mini ui, handheld receiver, route history, random delivery events, leaderboards, optional streamed LSFC vehicle/trailer liveries, and an LSFC service bay for repairs, upgrades, appearance work, and staged turbo tuning.

 The script is built around a dispatch tablet for selecting work, a handheld receiver for active route operations, a compact dock UI for quick route status, and a service bay UI for maintaining LSFC garage and private fleet vehicles.